 Information on how to obtain an official codice fiscale follows the unofficial codice fiscale creation section.

-Now, if you just want an unofficial codice fiscale to use on some Italian online store or other, here is how you can do it:
+Now, if you just want an unofficial Italian tax code to use on some Italian online store or other, here is how you can do it:

-Remembering that this process will not create an official Codice Fiscale (Yes, In know I keep repeating this – if I don’t, you may forget, and moan), first of all, you will need to go to this site: http://www.comuni.it/servizi/codfisc/ (The link will open in a new window/tab, so you can refer to instructions which follow.)
+Remembering that this process will not create an official Italian tax code – Codice Fiscale (Yes, I know I keep repeating this – if I don’t, you may forget, and moan), first of all, you will need to go to this site: http://www.paginebianche.it/codice-fiscale (The link will open in a new window/tab, so you can refer to the instructions which follow.)

-Now, how to use the tax code creation system.
-Enter your:
+Now, here are instructions on how to use the Italian tax code calculation system.

-- Sesso=sex – select M, if you are a man, or F, if you are the other.
+- Sesso = sex – select Femmina, if you are a woman, or Maschio, if you are a man.
+Femmina may be pre-selected.

-- Giorno=day – select a number eg 21
+- First box – Giorno = day – select a number eg 21

-- Mese=month – select a month eg Aprile
+- Second box – Mese = month – select a month eg Aprile (April)

 Months in Italian and English